billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

   to more efficient power supplies and silicon or developing more efficient transmission or signal processing algorithms.

-Energy Efficiency Network Management:
-: Refers to the ability to manage (including control) the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost) in a network.

 Energy Efficiency Metric:
 : Refers to a metric that is used for the assessment of energy consumption of a network, device, or component.
 One or more metrics can be defined.
 These metrics are also